 Improper septation of the lung bud from the esophagus can give rise to a tracheoesophageal fistula (TEF), an abnormal connection between the respiratory tract to the gastrointestinal (GI) tract.
 TEFs are often associated with esophageal atresia (EA), where the infant is missing all or part of the esophagus.

 The types of TEFs with esophageal atresia (EA) are shown in Figure 2.
+The most common type is EA with a distal TEF.